So Appalled: Reaction from M.C. Hammer

 M.C.
 Hammer promised to release a track on October 31, 2010, in response to Jay-Z's "So Appalled" lyrics which he felt attacked him.
 Jay-Z raps a verse targeting Hammer about his financial dilemma in the 1990s.
 Within it Jay says: 'Hammer went broke so you know I'm more focused / I lost 30 mil' so I spent another 30 / 'Cause unlike Hammer 30 million can't hurt me'.
 Hammer addressed his displeasure about the diss on Twitter, claiming he would react to Jay-Z on Halloween.

 Hammer released a sample of his "beef" with Jay-Z (a.k.a.
 'Hell Boy' according to Hammer) in a brief teaser trailer called "Better Run Run" by 'King Hammer'.
 At one point, it was uncertain if his reaction would be a film video, a music video or a combination of both.
 Regardless, he claimed he would show evidence that 'Jigga worships the devil'.
 It's possible that Jay-Z was offended by an analogy Hammer was conveying in an earlier interview in response to "D.O.A.
 (Death of Auto-Tune)" on AllHipHop.

 On November 1, Hammer's song and video titled "Better Run Run!" hit the web in retaliation to Jay-Z's September 2010 diss towards him.
-M.C. accuses Jigga of being in league (and in the studio) with Satan — and then Hammer defeats the devil and forces Jay to be baptized.
+M.C. accuses Jay-Z of being in league (and in the studio) with Satan — and then Hammer defeats the devil and forces Jay to be baptized.
 Speaking on the video, Jacob O'Gara of Ethos Magazine wrote: "What's more likely is that this feud is the last chapter in the tragic cautionary tale of M.C.
 Hammer, a tale that serves as a warning to all present and future kings of hip-hop.
 Keep your balance on the pedestal and wear the crown strong or you'll have the Devil to pay."

 In an interview with BBC's DJ Semtex, Jay said he didn't mean the verses as a personal attack.
 "I didn't know that [Hammer's financial status] wasn't on the table for discussion!" he said.
 "I didn't know I was the first person ever to say that..."
 He continued, "When I say things, I think people believe me so much that they take it a different way — it's, like, not rap anymore at that point.
 I say some great things about him in the book I have coming out [Decoded] — that's wasn't a cheap plug," he laughed.
 "He's gonna be embarrassed, I said some really great things about him and people's perception of him.
 But it is what it is, he took it that wrong way, and I didn't know I said anything wrong!"